ffes/nppsnippets/docs/wishlist.rst

 -  Make the snippets aware of the replace tabs with spaces setting of the current document.

--  Options dialog to edit the location of the database.

 -  Libraries can be hard to find when there is something wrong with the languages that are set for this library.